Golden Milk (Turmeric Latte) Recipe for Your Body Type

 - Add a pinch of Ashwagandha powder for extra nervous system support

-Best time: Before bed -- the warmth and grounding spices support deep sleep.
+Best time: Before bed.
+The warmth and grounding spices support deep sleep.

 Pitta Golden Milk: Cooling and Soothing